weiren2/T001s/README.md

 Thanks to: Thomas Reese, Github, StackOverFlow and many other online sources.

+If you have any advice, questions or bugs to report, feel free to email us or just post it on the issues page.
 Introduction
 ---
 Have you ever been wondering how to let the android device to speak out the current time？